 Avis (Tel +353 214 327 460 - 7:30 am to 0:00 am)

 Budget (Tel +353 214 314 000 - 7:00 am to 0:00 am)

 Enterprise (Tel +353 214 838 973 - 7:00 am to 11:30 pm)

 Europcar (Tel +353 212 400 100 - 7:00 am to 11:30 pm)

 Hertz (Tel +353 214 965 849 - 7:00 am to 0:00 am)

-The airport has ATMs, currency exchange bureau (Mondays through Fridays from 10:00 am to 4:00 pm), internet kiosks and free Wi-Fi access.
-The Jack Lynch Lounge is located in front of gate 8 and opens from 5:00 am to 9:00 pm; it provides courtesy snacks and drinks, newspapers and magazines, computers, Wi-Fi, air conditioning, telephones, fax (access with Priority Pass, DragonPass or Diners Club membership, through online booking or by paying at the door - €25.00).
+The airport has ATMs, currency exchange bureau (Mondays through Fridays from 10:00 am to 4:00 pm), plugs for electric devices, internet kiosks and free Wi-Fi access.
+The Aspire Lounge is located in front of gate 8 and opens from 5:00 am to 9:00 pm; the maximum stay is 3 hours and it provides courtesy snacks and drinks, newspapers and magazines, computers, Wi-Fi, air conditioning, TV (access with Priority Pass, DragonPass or Diners Club membership, through online booking or by paying at the door - €25.00).